Use our blog as a resource of information pertaining to lawn and landscape maintenance information and services for your properties.

-Here are some ways we recommend protecting your landscape plants, trees, and shrubs from the cold weather and why you need to protect them in the areas of Brookfield, Pewaukee, Wauwatosa, and surrounding Wisconsin cities.
+Here are some ways we recommend protecting your landscape plants, trees, and shrubs from the cold weather and why you need to protect them in the areas of Brookfield, Elm Grove, Wauwatosa, Pewaukee, and surrounding Wisconsin cities.

 It’s not easy for anything living to survive in the bitter cold.
 Animals huddle together for warmth and plants may also need a bit of a boost to make it through the long winter months.
 Additionally, animals may be seeking out food sources and when deer or rabbits come into your yard to eat your plants, this can kill them.
-At Beautiful Blooms Landscape & Design, LLC, we have devised several ways to help your plants make it through the winter.
+At Beautiful Blooms, LLC, we have devised several ways to help your plants make it through the winter.

 One method to protect plants from winter weather is called wilt pruf.
 This is an anti-desiccant that we apply to select types of evergreen plants.
 Wilt pruf is made from pine sap and helps to prevent winter windburn of your trees and plants.